BrenoFariasdaSilva/Authy-iOS-MiTM/README.md

 `{ "authenticator_tokens": [ { "account_type": "example", "digits": 6, "encrypted_seed": "something", "issuer": "Example.com", "key_derivation_iterations": 100000, "logo": "example", "name": "Example.com", "original_name": "Example.com", "password_timestamp": 12345678, "salt": "something", "unique_id": "123456", "unique_iv": null }, ...`

 Obviously, yours will show real information about every token you have in your Authy account.
-Once you find this request, switch to the "Flow" tab in mitmweb, then hit "Download" to download this data into a file called "authenticator_tokens".
-Rename this file to "authenticator_tokens.json" and disconnect your device from the proxy (select "Off" in Settings -> Wi-Fi -> (your network) -> Configure Proxy) before exiting out of the proxy on your computer (hit Ctrl+C on the terminal window running mitmweb) and continuing to the next step.
+Once you find this request, switch to the "Flow" tab in mitmweb, then hit "Download" to download this data into a file called `authenticator_tokens`.
+You may rename this file to `authenticator_tokens.json`, but if you don't, the script will automatically detect it and add the `.json` extension as needed.

+After that, disconnect your device from the proxy (select "Off" in Settings -> Wi-Fi -> (your network) -> Configure Proxy) before exiting out of the proxy on your computer (hit Ctrl+C on the terminal window running mitmweb) and continuing to the next step.

 ### Step 3: Setting Up Requirements

 Before decrypting your tokens, you need install all of the other requirements.
 First, you must ensure you have [Python 3.13.1+](https://www.python.org) installed on your computer.
 After that, verify that you have `Make` installed on your computer (it comes pre-installed on Linux and Mac, but Windows users can install it via [Chocolatey](https://chocolatey.org/install) with `choco install make`), then run `make dependencies` to set up a Python virtual environment and install the required dependencies.
 If you don't have `Make` installed, you can manually set up a Python virtual environment and install the dependencies by following these steps:
 1. Open your terminal and navigate to the repository folder.